 >A US-based organization that certifies products that have not been tested on animal nor contain ingredients tested on animals.
 It has certified over 600 companies.

 The US-based organization that certifies products that have not been tested on animal, nor contain ingredients tested on animals.
 It has certified over 1900 companies.

 For a product to display the Fairtrade Mark it must meet the international Fairtrade social, economic and environmental standards which are set by the certification body Fairtrade International.
 This method takes an ethical standpoint, and considers the farmers first.

 BDIH (Association of German Industries and Trading Firms) is a German based organisation comprising over 440 producers and distributors of cosmetics, food supplements, nutritional foods and over-the-counter medicines.
-The guidelines cover raw materials from plant and mineral, animal protection and they reject use of organic-synthetic dyes, synthetic fragrances, silicones, paraffin and other petroleum-based products.
+The guidelines cover raw materials from plant and mineral, animal protection and they reject use of organic-synthetic dyes, synthetic fragrances, silicones, parabens and other petroleum-based products.